top of page

 Bemidji Early Childhood Collaborative (BECC) is a non-profit organization officially established in October of 2018.
 BECC was formed by members of the organizations Bemidji Thrive Initiative and Bemidji Early Childhood Initiative after their dissolutions.
 Some of our current programs have been established for years originating from Thrive and ECI such as MAP, Gather and Grow, and the professional education conferences.
 BECC is comprised of over 80 professionals in the community who are passionate and dedicated to improving the lives of families with young children.

-BECC is directed by Cailee Furer, M.Ed with the support of a strong and devoted board of directors.
 Through collaboration and innovative ideas, we are able to work together to support those who work in a variety of professional fields related to Early Childhood and positively impact families with young children in our community.
 Programs that are represented by BECC encourage and support relationships with parents, developmentally appropriate and positive social and emotional learning, infant and early childhood mental health, and collaboration.
 BECC hosts a multitude of projects and programs to bring awareness, education, and advocacy to the critically important early years and whole family, two-generational approach.

 BECC is located at 615 Anne St NW Suite B Bemidji, MN 56601.